 Gifted students are those who perform at or who have demonstrated the potential to perform at high levels in academic or creative fields when compared to others of their age, experience, or environment.
 These students require services not ordinarily provided by the regular school program.
 Students possessing these abilities can be found in all populations, across all economic strata, and in all areas of human endeavor.

-Teachers, counselors, administrators, parents or guardians, peers, self or any other individuals with knowledge of the student's abilities may refer to a student.
-Additionally, all students will be observed as potential gifted referrals using a gifted behavior checklist that can be asked for upon request.
+Teachers, counselors, administrators, parents or guardians, peers, self, or any other individuals with knowledge of the student's abilities may refer a student.
+For each student referred, information is gathered in the areas of Aptitude, Characteristics, and Performance.
+The information is entered on a matrix where points are assigned according to established criteria.
+The total number of points earned determines if the student qualifies for gifted services.
+To make a referral, contact our Gifted Specialist, Katherine Porter at kporter@mcaabhm.org.